rx47/language-Design-ast/README.md

 3. Within the quotation marks (`""`), you will find the name of the current file (e.g., `"test1.txt"`).
 4. Replace the current file name with the desired test file name.

-Remember to save the changes after modifying the test file
+Always remember to save the changes after modifying the test file.